sabotrax/monisrahmen/site_documents/ASSEMBLY.md

 ### Step 3

 Solder the 4x1 pin-header to the back side of the sensor board.
-The sensor's actual antenna is facing away down.
+The sensor's actual antenna is facing down.

 <img src="assembly-3.jpg" width="400">